 Encourage residents to monitor conditions, such as basement flooding, and report so that decision makers have accurate data on conditions, practice effectiveness, and potential problem areas, and

 Develop materials and programs for residents about best practices and provide training and incentives, through such things as stormwater utility fees, to implement BMPs.

+Utilize CCNet to spread awareness of local sustainability programs

 Implement geothermal energy for extreme weather resilience.